 - Who are the EAS Ombudspersons?

-Michael Hamburger, Professor, and Shelby Rader, Assistant Lecturer, are the Ombudspersons for Earth and Atmospheric Sciences.
+Michael Hamburger, Professor, and Shelby Rader, Assistant Professor, are the Ombudspersons for Earth and Atmospheric Sciences.

 Dr. Hamburger is a caring individual as well as a seasoned member of the university community.
 He has been teaching at IU for more than 30 years.
 He also served as Associate Dean of the Faculties and Associate Vice Provost for Faculty and Academic Affairs, where he led mediation and conflict resolution efforts for academic appointees.